edespino/cloudberry-site/docs/sys-utilities/gprestore.md

 For a materialized view, the data is not restored.
 To populate the materialized view with data, you must use `REFRESH MATERIALIZED VIEW` and the tables that are referenced by the materialized view definition must be available.

 If you use the `--include-table-file` option, `gprestore` does not create roles or set the owner of the tables.
 The utility restores table indexes and rules.
-Triggers are also restored but are not supported in Cloudberry Database.
+Triggers are also restored but are not supported in Apache Cloudberry.

 **--incremental (Beta)**